Whatley-tech/redwrap/README.md

 ###3.The basic list request

-With the list  method the first argument is optional, and we will see why in a moment, but lets include one for now.
+With the list method the first argument is optional, and we will see why in a moment, but let's include one for now.

 ```javascript
 reddit.list('hot', function(err, res, body){